HeshSs/CS1XA3/Project03/README.md

 Description:

-* This feature is displayed in the middle column of Messages Page
+* This feature is displayed in the middle column of Messages Page.
-* When the post button is clicked an AJAX POST is sent from messages.js to post_submit_view and a new Post is added to the database
+* When the post button is clicked an AJAX POST is sent from messages.js to post_submit_view and a new Post is added to the database.
-* Page is reloaded when post is submitted successfully
+* Page is reloaded when post is submitted successfully.

-Exceptions:
--

 ## Objective 09: Displaying Post List

 Description:

-* TODO

-Exceptions:

-* TODO
+* This feature is displays a list of posts from newest ot oldest in the middle column of the messages.djhtml and is handled by messages.view
+* When the page is loaded for the first time only one post is shown
+* But by pressing the More button, it sends an AJAX POST from the static file messages.js to more_post_view and shows more posts.

 ## Objective 10: Liking Posts and Displaying Like Count